YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBFSYNCERR, Error synchronizing database file xxxx to disk

-Run Time Error: While using before-image journaling, the database is hardened to disk every time GT.M writes an epoch-record.
+Run Time Error: While using before-image journaling, the database is hardened to disk every time YottaDB writes an epoch-record.
 If this operation returns an error, then the DBFSYNCERR error is issued to the user accompanied by system information about the cause of the system service error.

 Action: Trouble shoot the file system, on which the database file resides, for issues related to FSYNC().
 Report the entire incident context to your YottaDB support channel along with any operator log messages within the same time frame.